pegkhiev/Kickstarter_Analysis/README.md

 ### Challenge

 **Background**
-Louise's play "Fever" project came close to its fundraising goal in a short amount of time.  he wanted to know how many other projects were able to do this as well. *For the purpose of this analysis, it is assumed that her funding goal was US$10,000.
+Louise's play "Fever" project came close to its fundraising goal in a short amount of time.
+She wanted to know how many other projects were able to do this as well. *For the purpose of this analysis, it is assumed that her funding goal was US$10,000.

 **1. Outcome Based on Goals**